markusmoenig/Eldiron/docs/docs/characters_items/server_commands.md

 *This command can be used with both characters and items.*

 Gets an attribute from a specific entity or item.
+Returns numeric `0` if the ID or attribute is not found.

 ```eldrin
 get_attr_of(id, "key")